 3. No Web presence, unprofessional Web presence

 When your book proposal comes before the pub board, the first thing the editors and marketing minions do—who are surgically attached to their laptops and smart phones—is go to google.com and type in your name.
 If you don’t show up, you don’t exist!
 And if you don’t exist, you don’t get a contract.
-It is absolutely necessary that you have a Web site, blog, Facebook and Twitter accounts online.
+It is absolutely necessary that you have a website and one of more social media accounts.

 But having no presence may be better than having an unprofessional presence!
 With WordPress.com and Blogger.com anyone can have a free blog (Web log).
 The bad news is many of templates offered don’t appear to this grumpy old editor as professional: animated .gifs, cutesy art work, kitties, etc. etc.